meta-company/makex/documents/source/proposals/targets-named-io.md

 This feature is up for discussion.
 ```

-The outputs of Targets can be named.
+The outputs of Tasks can be named.
-This may be used to refer to specific outputs of a Target from within the target, or from another Target.
+This may be used to refer to specific outputs of a Task from within the Task, or from another Task.

 The output() function is used to both define and refer to named outputs within a target.